9 more fun things to do in Huntsville, Alabama

 What’s not to love about dining on authentic German cuisine while listening to German music and sitting below the Saturn V Spaceship?
 I mean, really?
 Who can argue with that?!

 The Biergarten event is hosted Thursdays from 4:30-7:30 p.m.
-March through October.
-A portion of the food sales will be donated each week to local non-profits.
+April through October.
+A portion of the food sales are donated each week to local non-profits.

-And there you have it, ten more reasons to love Huntsville.
+And there you have it, nine more reasons to love Huntsville.
 And I haven’t even gotten to the restaurants, the malls or the antiques!

 If you’re looking for someplace new to take the family on vacation, I really hope you’ll consider Huntsville.
 People might look at you strange (like the looks I get), but once you go, you’ll know what I do: rocket scientists know how to have fun!